Edijae/MovieDb/README.md

 Gson - Gson library provides a powerful framework for converting between JSON strings and Java objects.
 This library helps to avoid needing to write boilerplate code to parse JSON responses yourself.

 The app only shows some of the movies details.
-Other details such as actors, reviews could not be implemented due to time constraint.
+Other details such as actors, reviews,companies involved in production and features like search could not be implemented due to time constraint.